 2. Reconnaissance OR Information Gathering

-Reconnaissance phase in the penetration testing of web applications is all about collecting as much data as possible about the target.
+Reconnaissance phase in the penetration testing for web applications is all about collecting as much data as possible about the target.

-This is done without interacting directly or through limited interaction and includes discovering subdomains, services, exposed directories and frameworks in use.
+This is done without interacting directly or through limited interaction and includes discovering subdomains, services, exposed directories and web app penetration testing frameworks in use.

 Some of the major techniques used include DNS enumeration, WHOIS lookups, Source code analysis and JavaScript deobfuscation